skuid/skuid-labs/reports/in-app-guidance-shepherd/README.md

 If you follow along with the example page I provided, there is one important thing to note: I've used an action sequence and some JavaScript to generate the page's data.
 That means you don't have to worry about setting up the Northwind data source just to try it out.
 Yay!

 That doesn't impact the rest of this explanation, but if you had questions about where the data comes from, now you know.
 There's some other trickery there to make the data "work" but please, ignore the man behind the curtain.

+[Click here to access the example page XML](./ShepherdIntro.xml), which has all the tour code discussed below.

 ## Scripting your tour